robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 In order to see a better trend of how they work with various volumns, I choose a series of numbers from 100 to 1 million.
 For each experiment, we clear the whole database and only insert those number of records.

-For MySQL, we use the following script to perform the records insertion For MongoDB, we use the following script to perform the records insertion
+For MySQL1, we use SQL to import each of the record For MySQL2, we use import command to import all the records in a batch For MongoDB, we use the following script to perform the records insertion

 Database
 (INSERT)   100    1000    10000   100000    1000000
 ---------------------------------------------------
-MySQL
+MySQL1
+MySQL2
 MongoDB

 Plot it with line chart